 Another HOA, this time in Utah, specifically selected the Trex Seclusions Woodland Brown design and color because it matched the overall theme of the association properties.
 With dark brown serving as a distinguishing feature of the community, Woodland Brown was the perfect match for its interior fencing.

 An HOA in Denver selected Saddle for similar reasons.
-The tan look was the right color choice for their perimeter fencing.
+The tannish color of Saddle was the right color choice for their perimeter fencing.
 The same idea was also true in Oklahoma where Winchester Grey was installed between brick columns giving the community the distinguishing characteristic of an Estate-style perimeter.

 Comparing against other materials

-Trex is also completely distinct.
-Whereas vinyl and metal fences have commoditized, Trex is a brand with a unique appearance.
-The board on board cap-and-trim look of Seclusions creates attractive shadow lines and dimension to give the fence a sense of depth and substance.
+Trex is also completely distinct stylistically.
+Whereas vinyl and metal fences have become commoditized, Trex is a brand with a unique appearance.
+The board on board, cap-and-trim look of Seclusions creates attractive shadow lines and dimension to give the fence a sense of depth and substance.
 The horizontal design of Horizons provides full privacy and leverages the singularly distinguishable shadow lines of the Trex picket system.

-The following presentation was created to help Homeowner Association customers evaluate Trex as a wood-alternative product for their properties.
+Download this presentation we created to help Homeowner Association customers evaluate Trex as a wood-alternative product for their properties.
 Please CONTACT US if you have additional questions or visit our HOA Resource page for some additional discussion points on Trex Fencing for HOAs.
 If you would like to evaluate technical specifications, visit our technical resource center.